nokotamustang/PersonalPortfolio/README.md

 ![Nokota Mustang 1](./img/nm_1.PNG)
 ![Nokota Mustang 2](./img/nm_3.PNG)

 I have been tracking bankruptcy restructuring in North American companies.
 This includes reading and understanding legal document in the Federal Court dockets, and using this information to find patterns in financial fraud.
-This information could be used to predict future bankruptcies and help investors make better decisions, or to detect fraud and open up early avenues to investigate.

 ![Nokota Mustang 3](./img/nm_2.PNG)

 ## Route Konnect - Machine Learning Ops Platform in AWS for Vehicle Identification and Tracking - Senior Machine Learning Engineer - 2023 to 2024

-Route Konnect created a Machine Learning algorithm to produce turning counts, in other words a detailed tally of the categories of vehicles during various blocks of time in the day.
+Route Konnect uses AI to produce turning counts, in other words a detailed tally of the categories of vehicles during various blocks of time in the day.

 The platform that I worked on uses a range of Amazon Web Services, including **S3**, **Lambda**, **API Gateway**, **DynamoDB**, **Batch** and **ECS**, and **SageMaker**.